pie6k/statek/packages/docs/docs/core/advanced/async-watch.md

 - Again, after each `await` phase - reaction will check if any previously used values changed.
 If this is the case - reaction will instantly cancel next steps and start over
 - We're using `selector.promise` instead of `selector.value`.
 This is because we're in async function, so there is no need to suspend current reaction on each async read attempt.

-:::note
+:::caution

+In async functions always use `const value = await selector.promise` instead of `const value = selector.value`.

-Using `selector.read` for async selectors will throw inside async reactions.
+Using `selector.read` inside async functions will throw an error.

 :::